zyddnys/manga-image-translator/README_CN.md

 --min-text-length MIN_TEXT_LENGTH            Minimum text length of a text region --inpainting-size INPAINTING_SIZE            Size of image used for inpainting (too large will
                                              result in OOM)
+--inpainting-precision INPAINTING_PRECISION  Inpainting precision for lama,
+                                             use bf16 while you can.
 --colorization-size COLORIZATION_SIZE        Size of image used for colorization.
 Set to -1 to use
                                              full image size
 --denoise-sigma DENOISE_SIGMA                Used by colorizer and affects color strength, range